Self-Injurious Behavior Inhibiting System

 The Self-Injurious Behavior Inhibiting System (SIBIS) is an apparatus designed to reduce self-injurious behavior (SIB) directed at the head, such as banging the head against walls and other objects or hitting oneself in the head.
 Invented by Dr. Robert E. Fischell, Glen H. Fountain, and Charles M. Blackburn in 1984, the device is able to detect instances of head-directed SIB, and delivers an aversive electric shock contingent on its occurrence.
 The United States Food and Drug Administration banned the device in 2020 as part of a larger blanket ban on devices that use electric shocks to modify behavior without the consent of the user.
 Other devices covered by this ban include the Graduated Electronic Decelerator.

-Effectiveness and Safety
+Effectiveness and safety

 The United States Food and Drug Administration (FDA) has concluded that aversive conditioning devices like the SIBIS pose an "unreasonable risk of harm" and are less effective than positive behavior support alone.
-While some studies appear to support their efficacy, these studies do no meet modern standards of evidence.
+While some studies appear to support their efficacy, these studies do not meet modern standards of evidence.
 Newer and better designed studies find more risks and fewer benefits.
 The FDA states that such devices may cause both physical and psychological harm, including: depression, anxiety, worsening of self-injurious behavior, PTSD, burns, and pain.